Philadelphia Fire Commissioner Adam Thiel Reacts To Building Collapse That Killed City Firefighter: 'I’m Almost Speechless'

 PHILADELPHIA (CBS) — Philadelphia Fire Commissioner Adam Thiel was emotional at a press conference on Saturday after a city firefighter was killed and five other people were injured after a building collapsed in Fairhill.
-Fifty one year-old Lt.
-Sean Williamson died in the building collapse.
+Fifty one year-old Lieutenant Sean Williamson died in the building collapse after he was trapped in the rubble.

-Thiel said the collapse on West Indiana Avenue is the latest incident in what has been a tragic year for the Philadelphia Fire Department.READ MORE: NJ Transit Resumes Normal Weekend Schedule After Temporarily Suspending Service From New York City to Newark
+Thiel said the collapse on West Indiana Avenue is the latest incident in what has been a tragic year for the Philadelphia Fire Department.READ MORE: Philadelphia Region In Store For Fabulous Father's Day Filled With Sunshine, Low Humidity

 Earlier in 2022, a house fire in Fairmount killed 12 people, including nine children.
 It was the deadliest single fire in Philadelphia in at least a century.